jaredsbror/Free-Electrical-Engineering-Apps-for-TI-Nspire-CX-CAS/README.md

 EEE_Distance.tns - (Still in testing) Calculate the distance between two complex points in the complex plane

-COMPLETE VISION OF FUNCTIONS/PROGRAMS TO BE CREATED
+CURRENT VISION OF FUNCTIONS/PROGRAMS TO BE CREATED

 Base Conversions/Functions